kushaldas/tunir/docs/usage.rst

 Usage
 =====

-Tunir is a continuous integration (CI) system which can run a set of commands/tests in a new cloud VM, or bare metal, or in Docker containers based on the job configurations.
+Tunir is a mini continuous integration (CI) system which can run a set of commands/tests in a new cloud VM, or bare metal, or in Vagrant boxes based on the job configurations.
-It uses fabric project to connect to the vm or bare metal tests.

 The current version can be used along with cron to run at predefined times.